jolisper/Publishing/2025/02/07/Rust_Key_Concepts_(I)-Ownership_System.md

 }
 ```

-Maybe this isn’t the first option in practice, but it illustrates how a function can take and return ownership of a value.
+While this might not be the first option in practice, it demonstrates how a function can take and return ownership of a value.
 It’s important to note that this process does not require any additional allocation.

 In terms of ownership, we are adding an extra moving step to solve the issue: the returned ownership in the *print_message* function.
 Interestingly, the value itself isn’t what matters here.
 For example, we can return a completely different *String* value from the function, and the code still compiles: